Mara people

-The Mara (Mara, /mrh/; မရာ, /my/), also historically known as Lakher, are an ethnic group native to Mizoram, India, and Chin State, Myanmar.
+The Mara (Mara Chipho, /mrh/; မရာလူမျိုး, /my/), also historically known as Lakher, are an ethnic group native to Mizoram, India, and Chin State, Myanmar.

 Ethnonyms

 While the community refers to themselves as Mara, various exonyms have been used by neighboring tribes and colonial authorities.
 The Lushei referred to them as Lakher.
 Early British records called them Shendu before adopting the Lushei term.
 They were also called "Yo" (Zo) by the British, presumably learned from the Lai.

 Geography

 Maraland is divided between India and Myanmar, straddling the international border.

 West Maraland

 West Maraland lies in Mizoram, India.
 It constitutes a distinct administrative region with its own Siaha district and enjoys autonomy through the Mara Autonomous District Council.

 East Maraland

 East Maraland is located in Chin State, Myanmar.
 It is divided into two main districts: Thantlang District (locally known as "Chha Mara") and Matupi District ("Fei Mara").

 Thantlang District

 There are 9 Mara villages in the Thantlang District: Locheipi (Lungcawipi), Locheita (Luncawite), Ngephepi (Ngaphaipi), Ngepheta (Ngaphaite), Lodao (Inhmunpi), Meisakotla (Fartlang), Khipilu (Khuapilu), Lelai (Lailen) and La-ao (Lau).